The Crocker Museum: A Tale of Two Daughters

 The “Cabinet Department” of the State Library, a large collection of minerals, precious metals, and other geological items valued at $13,000 was moved to the Crocker Art Gallery in 1887 and was available to be viewed by interested parties.

 The hit of the exhibition was Edison’s new phonograph.
 “It is a woods that puts the telephone into the shade for marvelousness,” wrote one journalist.
-The exhibition was the first public one ever given in the State, all previous ones being private and limited.
+It was the first public demonstration of a phonograph ever given in the state.
 Mrs. E. B. Crocker was given the privilege of being the first to test the instrument.

 Trouble at the Capital